 Develop and Upskill Your Workforce

 Since career growth comes up multiple times in the discussion around retention, upskilling has become essential.
-It’s much less expensive to hire entry-level employees than to find experienced individuals.
+Hiring entry-level employees is much less expensive than finding experienced individuals.
 And when you promote someone from within, they already know your company culture.

 LinkedIn shared its annual report on corporate learning and development, which showed that upskilling was a top priority for 59% of the participating companies.
-Organizations can keep up with new demands in technology simply by providing proper training and tools to their current workforce.
+Organizations can keep up with new technological demands simply by providing proper training and tools to their current workforce.

 Recognize and Work with Employees to Avoid Holiday Burnout